Click below to view the planned events for 2021

 Although the racing is spectacular – and sounds amazing too – there’s a lot more to the Classic TT than the on-track action.
 Fans flock to the grandstand paddock carnival to mingle, enjoy the entertainment, soak-up the friendly and laid back atmosphere, check out the concours d’elegance and browse the many trade stands.

 With the slightly more sedate pace of the programme compared to June’s flat-out and hectic TT, the Classic TT has proved a great hit with family visitors, as well as those who prefer to set their own tempo.
 It’s also a big draw for restorers, owners and riders of classic and vintage machinery.
 It’s definitely a motorcycling event that should be on any bike fan’s bucket-list.

-Visit the website at Festival of 1000 Bikes for more information
+For information on previous 1000 bikes please visit the website at Festival of 1000 Bikes

 Synonymous with ‘The Taverners,’ is Founders Day set in the scenic Stanford Hall grounds, it has become one of the major UK events in the ‘old bike’ calendar.
 From humble beginnings almost fifty years ago with just a hundred or so visitors and half a dozen people selling surplus bike bits out of their car boot or laid out on the obligatory ‘paste table’ the event has grown in to a vast slick and professional operation.

 Originally the event took place on the area to the right of the driveway with a small ‘arena’ to the back of the hall, nowadays there is a large arena to the front of the hall along with an auto jumble nearing 300 pitches in number and taking up the whole area to the front of the hall.
 ‘Happy’ Hamrax is remembered as one of the first commercial paying companies to attend with money only changing hands if they’d had a good day - oh how things have changed!